Gerald-Star/Deploy-Amazon-Virtual-Private-Cloud/README.md

 * Step 5.
 On the Firewall (security groups), choose  Select an existing security group Common security groups, *
-* Step 6. choose Web server
+* Step 6.
+Choose Web server
 * Step 7.
 Expand  Advanced Details (at the bottom of the page) *Copy this script into the User data text box:*